-October is AAC Awareness Month, and this year’s theme is “Dare
+October was AAC Awareness Month, and the 2018 theme was “Dare

 to LEAD”.
 To follow this theme, the theme of this year’s AAC Voice

 picnic was “What’s your superpower?”
 Our day of

 fun included mask-making, vision board creating, playing boccia,